The following Maui game fish can be caught on deep sea sport fishing trips off Maui Hawaii.

 (35-120 lbs.
 Year round, though most common Dec-May)

-Winter is the time in Hawaii for these acrobatic schooling Marlin.
-The average size of these fish in Hawaii is relatively small, but they’re fun to catch.
+Winter is the time in Hawaii for these acrobatic schooling marlin.
+The average size of these Maui fish is relatively small, but they’re fun to catch!
 Multiple hookups are common while trolling, you can literally have every lure in the water get hit during a “rat attack” (that’s what captains call it when a school of striped marlin attack en masse).
 Striped marlin are caught sport fishing with artificial lures, live and dead bait, and fly fishing.

 Hebi (Pacific Short-nosed Spearfish)